ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 Rays
 ----
-Last time I promised there would be rays.
+Last time I promised there would be rays, so here they are:
-In C++, they look like this:

 ```cpp
 struct Ray